Nidd Viaduct

 The Nidd Viaduct, also known as the Bilton Viaduct, is a former railway bridge in Bilton (just north of Harrogate), a village in North Yorkshire, northern England.
 It crosses the River Nidd and its gorge.
 It opened in 1847 and closed to trains in the 1960s.
 It is now a listed building and carries a cycling trail.

 History

-In 1845, the Leeds and Thirsk Railway received permission to construct a line north from Leeds Wellington railway station to Thirsk railway station.
+In 1845, the Leeds and Thirsk Railway received permission in the Leeds and Thirsk Railway Act 1845 (8 & 9 Vict. c. civ) to construct a line north from Leeds Wellington railway station to Thirsk railway station.
 At Bilton, the line had to cross the Nidd Gorge, and work on a viaduct started in 1846, designed by John Cass Birkinshaw.
 It was constructed of gritstone slabs quarried from the side of the gorge.
 The viaduct was completed in 1847, and the first train crossed it in 1848.
 The line closed in 1969, but the viaduct was retained.
 It was designated a Grade II listed building in May 1987, giving it legal protection.
 It now carries the Nidderdale Greenway cycle route and is maintained by Sustrans as part of the National Cycle Network.